ozoidemi/ePaper_guest_dashboard/README.md

         - These define the wifi network your ESPHome device will connect to.

+        - This is NOT your guest wifi!

-        - They **MUST** be different from the credentials that will be displayed on your screen
+        - The credentials **MUST** be different from the credentials that will be displayed on your screen.

-        - And they **MUST** be kept **completely confidential**.
+        - Also, they **MUST** be kept **completely confidential**.

     4. `wifi_ssid_fallback` and `wifi_password_fallback` for your Fallback Hotspot.

-3. On the `esphome` entry, look at `on_boot` lambda.
-Make sure to adjust `canvas.width` and `canvas.height` if your screen isn't 800x480 px.
+3. On the `esphome` entry, look at the `on_boot` lambda.

+    - Make sure to adjust `canvas.width` and `canvas.height` if your screen isn't 800x480 px.

-Then just Install, kick back, and wait for the screen to retrieve and load up all the info you have.
+Then just install, kick back, and wait for the screen to retrieve and load up all the info you have.

-And Congrats! you should now have a functional display to present to your guests!
+Congrats! you should now have a functional display to present to your guests!

 ## Troubleshooting